-Visit a champagne bar
+22. Visit a champagne bar

-Champagne bars however, offer a nice twist in this regard, mostly because they just look so darn cool.
+Champagne bars offer a nice twist in this regard, mostly because they just look so darn cool.

-Play a game of ping pong
+23. Play a game of ping pong at Bounce

 It’s particularly enjoyable when both food and drinks are on offer, too.

-Visit the Peter Harrison Planetarium in Greenwich
+24. Visit the Peter Harrison Planetarium in Greenwich

-Have a go at swing dancing at the Rivoli Ballroom in Brockley
+25. Have a go at swing dancing at the Rivoli Ballroom in Brockley

 If you and your date are keen dancers, head down to the last intact ballroom in London, the Rivoli.